The Poison Ivy Plant:

 You'll probably be able to avoid the poison ivy plant at camp - but what if you have it at home in your yard?
 You'll want to get rid of it - either by killing it with herbicide, or by digging it up.

-How to kill poison ivy
+How to kill a poison ivy plant

 However, there is no product that kills only poison ivy.
 A herbicide that kills poison ivy may also kill or damage the other plants nearby.
 If you have poison ivy in your yard or garden, your only alternative may be to physically remove it.

-How to dig up poison ivy
+How to dig up a poison ivy plant

 I'm sorry to tell you that removing poison ivy by hand is not an easy task.
 You will need to dig out every stem and every root.